paldhous/ucb/2019/dataviz/md/index.md

 ### Weekly schedule

-We will meet in **106/Upper NG** on Fridays from 9.00am - 12.00noon.
-Your instructor, [**Peter Aldhous**](https://www.peteraldhous.com/), will maintain office hours from ~1.00pm - 5.00pm, following each class.
+We will meet in **Lower Newsroom** on Fridays from 9.00am - 12.00noon.
+Your instructor, [**Peter Aldhous**](https://www.peteraldhous.com/), will maintain office hours from ~12.45pm - 5.15pm, following each class.
 You are encouraged to arrange appointments to discuss your work.

 Class time will also be scheduled for you to critique and lead class discussions of published news graphics/interactives.